aat440hz/8EncoderUnit-BrainWaveGenerator-M5StickCPlus/README.md

 2. Use a web browser on a device connected to the Brainwave Generator WiFi network to access the audio visual interface by entering the M5StickC Plus's IP address in the address bar (192.168.4.1) and click play.

-3. Adjust the frequencies and pulse rate using the interface.
+3. Adjust the frequencies and pulse rate using the 8Encoder Unit.

 4. Click the "Play" button to start generating audio frequencies.
 Click it again to stop the generation.